fgnt/python_crashkurs/docs/include/profiling.md

 example_func()
 ```

-The `@lprun` decorator marks this function, that we are interested in a profiling result of that function.
-Each time we now call this function, the profiling result will be printed (See later example, how it will look like).
+The `@lprun` decorator marks this function that we are interested for the profiling.
+Now, every time we call this function the profiling result will also be printed (See later example for how it will look like).

-If we are interested in the profiling result of the function `fibonacci` and not `example_func`, we can change the code to
+If we are only interested in the profiling result of the function `fibonacci` and not the complete `example_func`, we can change the code to

 ```python
 @lprun([fibonacci])